-It’s 7:40 am and there’s heavy traffic as I drive through the town center of Natick, MA.
-Once I drive through the throng of cars waiting to cross Rte 9 and hit the Mass Pike, the town is peaceful.
-This is the only time that Casey Townsend, the Assistant Director at Natick Community Organic Farm, can meet me.
+It’s 7:40 am and there’s heavy traffic as I drive through Natick Town Center.
+Once I pass the throng of cars waiting to cross Rte 9 and hit the Mass Pike, the town is peaceful.
+This is the only time that Casey Townsend, Assistant Director at Natick Community Organic Farm, can meet me.
 His day officially starts at 8:30 am, but by that point, he’ll have already been at the farm for an hour and have started the day’s work.

-I had never been to the NCOF before but had bought some of their produce at the Natick Farmers Market last weekend.
-The woman at the vendor table convinced me to buy some kohlrabi despite the fact that I had never tried it before, let alone cooked with it.
-She told me that I could chop it up, sauté it, and cook it in a frittata where it would have a potato-like quality.
-Her son, who often eats it right from the ground like an apple, loves it this way.
-When I got home, I ate a piece of the chopped kohlrabi before adding it to the frittata so I could understand what I was cooking with.
-Oh my goodness, it was delightful.
-I’ve often heard people lament about kohlrabi, saying that they had no idea how to cook with it, but I immediately fell in love and couldn’t wait to see the bit of earth that this strange purple bulb came from.
+I had never been to the NCOF before but had bought some of their produce at the farmers market.
+The week before, a woman at the NCOF table convinced me to buy some kohlrabi despite the fact that I had never tried it before.
+She told me that I could chop it up, sauté it, and cook it in a frittata.
+Her son, who often eats kohlrabi right from the ground like an apple, loves it this way.
+When I got home, I ate a piece of the chopped, raw kohlrabi before adding it to the frittata so I could understand what I was cooking with.
+It was delightfully crisp with a little sweetness, its flavor somewhere between an apple, a potato and a radish.
+I immediately fell in love and couldn’t wait to see the bit of earth that this strange purple bulb came from.

-The farm has chickens, turkeys, goats, pigs and rabbits, large flower gardens and, of course, many rows of lettuce, chard, kohlrabi, squash and other produce.
+The NCOF has chickens, turkeys, goats, pigs and rabbits, large flower gardens and, of course, many rows of lettuce, chard, kohlrabi, squash and other produce.
 Casey proudly tells me that the farm is a closed loop system: it’s almost completely self-sustainable.
-They compost everything, including the manure from the animals and the leaves fallen from the trees.
-The chickens will devour ants wherever there is an outbreak and the goats will nicely trim down the grass across the pasture.
-The staff rotates the beds and the animals every season, which keeps the bugs from settling into a particular crop and keeps the pastures evenly fertilized.
+They compost everything, including manure from the animals and fallen leaves from the trees.
+The chickens will devour ants wherever there is an outbreak, and the goats will nicely trim down the grass across the pasture.
+The staff rotates the beds and the animals every season, which keeps bugs from settling into a particular crop and keeps the pastures evenly fertilized.
 NCOF is certified organic, and crop rotation plays a huge role in helping to keep it that way.
 They also practice no till farming, which is exactly what it sounds like.
 Tilling the earth breaks up and releases nutrients from the soil, so the staff either works exclusively with their hands or uses an old Farmall Cub tractor from 1949.
-They also have solar panels on both greenhouses, a large hoop house that allows them to grow certain staple crops all year round, and they give 100 chickens and turkeys to different local organizations in Natick.
+They have solar panels on both greenhouses, a hoop house that grows staple crops all year round, and a hundred chickens and turkeys that they give to different local organizations in Natick during the holiday season.

-Our last stop on the farm tour is the kohlrabi rows and I immediately spot the bright purple bulbs amongst the leafy greens.
-They look different in the field than they did on the vendor table: each bulb there had two big leaves on the top, whereas the bulbs here had half a dozen at least and they were sprouting out from all sides.
-It reminded me of when I lived with my grandparents when I was a kid and would work in the garden.
-I didn’t care what the vegetables looked like: I used to eat tomatoes and cucumbers and beans right from the ground.
+Our last stop on the farm tour is the kohlrabi row, and I spy the small purple bulbs hiding amongst the bright leafy greens.
+They look different in the field than they did on the vendor table: each bulb on the table had two big leaves on the top, whereas the bulbs here had at least half a dozen leaves and they were sprouting out from all sides.
+It reminded me of when I lived with my grandparents when I was a kid.
+I worked in the garden and ate tomatoes and cucumbers right from the ground.
+I didn’t care what the vegetables looked like.
 Farming is a real labor of love, and it’s nice to be reminded of that.

 As we pass the cellar on the way out, Casey tells me that I can take one of the bags of produce they’ve collected for the CSA sharers.
 They have more produce than sharers this year, so he doesn’t mind giving me a bag.
-He only asks that I let him know how I’ll end up cooking my kohlrabi, since he knows how excited I was to see it.
-I don’t have the heart to tell him that I’m planning on eating it on the car ride home, just like an apple.
+He only asks that I let him know how I’ll end up cooking my kohlrabi.
+I don’t have the heart to tell him that I’m planning on eating them on the car ride home, just like an apple.

 Kohlrabi Frittata and Kale Kohlrabi Salad